Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

-The doublon-holon pair production leads to a concomitant partial melting of the magnetic order, at least for $J \neq 0$.
-We plot in Fig.~\ref{fig:dd}~(b) the value of the spin structure factor at the ordering wave vector $q/\pi = 1$.
+The doublon-holon pair production leads to a concomitant partial melting of the magnetic order.
+We plot in Fig.~\ref{fig:mm}~(a) the value of the spin structure factor at the ordering wave vector $q/\pi = 1$.
 We observe a cooperative phenomenon where the melting of the AFM order happens simultaneously as doublons are produced.
-The typical time scale at which $S(q=\pi, \tau)$ decays is related to the single-particle charge gap $\Delta$, which in the atomic limit goes as $\Delta^{\rm at} \sim U+J$ such that the decrease in the AFM fluctuations happens at larger time scales for finite $J$.
+The typical time scale at which $S_\gamma(q=\pi, \tau)$ decays is related to the single-particle charge gap $\Delta$, which in the atomic limit goes as $\Delta^{\rm at} \sim U+J$ such that the decrease in the AFM fluctuations occurs at larger time scales for finite $J$.

-The light-induced production of carriers can be associated with a reduction in the local magnetic moment.
-The time evolution of $\langle S^z(\tau)^2 \rangle$, as shown in Fig.~\ref{fig:mm}~(a) for several values of $J/U$, indicates a decrease in the local magnetic moment when interacting with light.
-Such a change is in agreement with both doublon production and melting of magnetic order and signals a high- to low-spin photoinduced phase transition.
-Similarly to the case of $S(q=\pi, \tau)$ the reduction in the magnetic moment is only partial and so is the phase transition between local spin states, where $\langle S^z(\tau)^2 \rangle$ has been reduced by up to $1\%$.
+In order to examine the photodynamics in the orbital channel we show in Fig.~\ref{fig:mm}~(b) the change in the orbital fluctuations, $C_{12}(\tau)$, as a function of time $\tau$.
+We observe this change to be negligible for $J = 0$.
+The situation completely changes when $J/U \neq 0$, where large variations in $C_{12}$ are detected.
+We also notice that larger values of $J/U$ lead to larger fluctuations.
+The negative deviations for $J/U = 1/4$ show that orbital fluctuations at long times decrease compared to the ground-state value, still indicating a substantial change in orbital correlations.
+The positive-to-negative change in $C_{12}(\tau)$ occurs due to the large value of the ratio $J/U = 1/4 \lesssim 1/3$.
+Indeed, large values of $J$ will have the tendency to primarily modify orbital correlations.